SymfonyCasts/symfony7/sfcasts/rich-entities.md

 Let's try this out and explore the benefits.

-Our `Starship` check-in logic currently lives in the `execute()` method.
+Our `Starship` check-in logic currently lives in the `ShipCheckInCommand::execute()` method.
 After we fetch the ship, we update its `arrivedAt` and `status`.
 What if, in the future, we add a check-in controller.
 We'd have to duplicate this logic there.
-And the logic for "checking in" changes - like we need to update another field, we'd have to remember to change it in multiple places.
+And if the logic for "checking in" changes - like we need to update another field, we'd have to remember to change it in multiple places.
 That is super *not* sci-fi.

 The better way is to move, or _encapsulate_, this check-in logic into a method on the